ksyasuda/ani-cli/README.md

     aniwrapper -d

     # All flags can be used in command-line mode as well
     # ex.
-The following command will launch aniwrapper in command-line download mode
+The following command will launch aniwrapper in command-line download mode with quality selection
     aniwrapper -cqd